zokugun/vscode-explicit-folding/README.md

 ## Donations

-Support this project by becoming a financial contributor.
+Support this project by becoming a financial contributor, using any of the following methods:

 <table>
     <tr>